-A recent California court decision ruled that inmates serving indeterminate sentences for non-violent third-strike offenses are now eligible for parole.
+A recent California court decision ruled that inmates serving indeterminate sentences for non-violent third-strike offenses are now eligible for parole consideration.
 This ruling is a new parole law in California as these offenders were not eligible for parole prior to the ruling.

 Sometimes after the BPH determines that it will grant an inmate parole, it changes its mind.
 This process is known as parole rescission.

 The standard for rescinding parole is the “some evidence” standard.
 The parole board must simply have “some evidence” that the facts or circumstances are such that even though it at one time believed parole was appropriate, it no longer does.

-Once placed on parole, a “parolee” must abide by certain conditions and requirements.
+Once placed on parole supervision, a “parolee” must abide by certain conditions and requirements.
 The failure to do so will result in a California parole revocation hearing.
 Some conditions include:

 - agreeing to live in designated county limits,

 - agreeing to register with local authorities, and

-- consenting to being searched at any time without a California search warrant.
+- consenting to be searched at any time without a California search warrant.

 Our California criminal defense attorneys will explain the following in this article:

 - 1. What is the legal definition of a lifer hearing?

 - 2. What happens at a lifer hearing?